Former Chinese river port

 In 1839, the Daoguang Emperor ordered a blockade of English factories and the destruction of the confiscated opium.
 However, the British used it as an excuse to start a war.
 British ships attacked Guangzhou (Canton), taking it over like many other coastal ports, including Shanghai.

 In 1842, the Qing dynasty was forced to sign the Treaty of Nanking, ending the First Opium War (1839-1842).
 China had to open five treaty ports to foreign merchants.
 One of them was Shanghai.
 Hong Kong Island was ceded to the British Empire.

-Shanghai – the colonial financial power in the Far East
+Shanghai – the pearl of the Far East

 The key point of the treaty was granting extraterritoriality to foreigners in China, which meant foreign jurisdiction on the Chinese territory.
 The British, French and Americans began to create their own concessions, exclusive areas within the city, protected by their own forces and with their own judiciary.
 Shanghai has become the largest financial center in the Far East.